From the Rough: Plot

 That night, Edward confronts Starks about Stacey and says she has no meaning in her life, causing her to break down in tears as she realizes just how much the team means to her.
 Starks speaks to each team member individually and connects with them.
 While speaking to Edward, she reveals that she once had a boyfriend who proposed to her just before he left to compete in a professional golf tournament, but Starks turned him down when he wanted her to choose between him or her own education and career.
 Starks explains she didn't want Stacey to experience the same thing.
 Starks invites the team to her house for dinner, where she reveals she has lost her job, but promises to help them win the championship.
 The team begin to bond and their performance at tournaments improves dramatically.
 During a meeting of the athletics board, Paulsen reveals he fired Starks, angering the rest of the members.
 Paulsen becomes overwhelmed with anger at getting no respect due to his wealthy upbringing, until Roger, a janitor and Paulsen's former football teammate, tells Paulsen that he needs to give respect to those who have earned it if he wants to get any respect himself.

 At the Minority Championships, Craig competes in the first round and chokes after he is bullied by a member of a prestigious golf team.
-At dinner, Cameron accidentally eats shellfish and suffers a severe allergic reaction, meaning he cannot compete in the rest of the championship.
-Starks makes the four remaining team members how important it is for them to prove to the other schools that they have what it takes.
+At dinner, Cameron accidentally eats shellfish and suffers a severe allergic reaction, which prevents him from competing in the rest of the championship.
+Starks then impresses upon the four remaining team members how important it is for them to prove to the other schools that they have what it takes.
 The team supports Craig, and his confidence is boosted enough that he soon gets into the lead.
-When the rival golfer is putting, Edward distracts him using a technique he learned from Cameron, and he misses the shot.
+On the final hole, when the rival golfer is putting, Edward distracts him using a technique he learned from Cameron and he misses the shot.
 As a result, the Tennessee State University men's golf team comes in first place, impressing Paulsen enough that he agrees to let Starks keep her job and remain the coach.